Ileana Cotrubaș: Vienna State Opera

-In 1969, she made her UK debut at the Glyndebourne Festival as Mélisande, and sang two succeeding seasons there in the title role of Cavalli's La Calisto.
-She made her début at the Royal Opera House in London in 1971 as Tatyana in Tchaikovsky's Eugene Onegin.
+Cotrubaș made her debut at the Vienna State Opera in 1969 as Pamina in Die Zauberflöte.
 Cotrubaș signed a three-year contract with the Vienna State Opera in 1970.
-During her time there, she learned the roles of Susanna in Mozart's Le nozze di Figaro, Zerlina in Don Giovanni, the title role in Verdi's La traviata, Mimì in Puccini's La bohème, and Sophie in Der Rosenkavalier by Richard Strauss.
+During her time there, she learned the Mozart roles of Susanna in Le nozze di Figaro and Zerlina in Don Giovanni, Violetta, the title role in Verdi's La traviata, Mimì in La bohème, Nedda in Leoncavallo's Pagliacci, and Sophie in Der Rosenkavalier by Richard Strauss.
+Her roles in Vienna included also Pamina, Gilda, Micaëla in Carmen, Tatyana in Eugene Onegin, Adina in Donizetti's L'elisir d'amore, Amelia in Verdi's Simon Boccanegra and Charlotte in Massenet's Werther.